jadecobra/python_tdd_exercises/source/exceptions/exception_handling/exception_handling_tests.rst

     Exception

-  because it is not ZeroDivisionError_ even though it is an :ref:`Exception<how to test that an Exception is raised>`.
+  because :ref:`Exception<how to test that an Exception is raised>` is not ZeroDivisionError_ or a :ref:`child<how to test if something is a subclass>` of ZeroDivisionError_, even though ZeroDivisionError_ is an :ref:`Exception<how to test that an Exception is raised>`.

 * I undo the change